thomasmueller/bau-lang/RegexV2.md

 ### Problems

-Regular expressions are powerful, flexible, and concise.
+Regular expressions are powerful, flexible, and concise - but they are notoriously difficult to read and write correctly due to complex escaping rules.

-However, due to the escaping rules, often regular expressions are hard to read.
-Many characters require escaping if one likes to search for them:
+Many characters have special meanings in regular expressions and must be escaped to be matched literally:
 `\` `{` `}` `(` `)` `[` `]` `|` `*` `+` `?` `^` `$` `.`.
-The escaping rules are different inside square brackets: here, only `\` always need to be escaped, but sometimes also (depending on the position) `:` `[` `]` `^` and `-`.
+Inside square brackets `[...]` the escaping rules differ: only the backslash `\` always requires escaping, while characters like : `[` `]` `^` `:` and `-` only sometimes need escaping, depending on their position.

-The escaping rules are arguably hard to remember and use.
+These inconsistencies make the rules hard to memorize.
 It is easy to make mistakes.

-Escaping is especially a challenge when the regular expression is embedded in a host language like Java or C.
+The problem becomes even worse when regular expressions are embedded in host languages like Java or C.
-In this case, often double escaping is needed, which becomes even harder to read.
+In these cases, double escaping is often required, making the expressions even harder to read and maintain.

-As an example, the regular expression for a decimal number, `^\d*\.\d+$`, requires double escaping when embedded into the Java host language:
+For example, the regular expression to match a decimal number - `^\d*\.\d+$` - must be written in Java as:
 `s.matches("\\d*\\.\\d");`.
 Searching for "not a backslash" is `"[^\\\\]"`.

-A second problem is that regular expressions can be hard to read because (a) there are many single-character abbreviations, and (b) due to lack of spacing.
-Some regular expression flavors support character classes such as `:digit:`, `:lower:`, `\p{Lower}`.
-For (b) there is no solution.

 ### Regular Expression Version 2 Syntax